-There will be several distinct VLans available, to be identified as design work proceeds.

-- 1. The Fast Feedback subsystem shall have a separate VLan, and will be populated by several IOCs with Beam Diagnostic data, and others with Magnet Control capabilities. - 2.
-The Low-level RF (LLRF) subsystem shall have a separate VLan, populated by several IOCs with RF phase, amplitude and other related readout and control capabilities. - 3.
+- a.
+There shall be a set of virtual networks (VLans) available on the operations network, to provide an organized structure to the network, and to isolate specific functions of the accelerator which have bandwidth or timing requirements.
+There will be several distinct VLans available, to be identified as design work proceeds. - i.
+The Fast Feedback subsystem shall have a separate VLan, and will be populated by several IOCs with Beam Diagnostic data, and others with Magnet Control capabilities. - The Low-level RF (LLRF) subsystem shall have a separate VLan, populated by several IOCs with RF phase, amplitude and other related readout and control capabilities. - iii.
 The Beam Profile Camera subsystem for OTR and YAG monitors shall have a separate VLan for camera image data.
-This is considered a tentative requirement pending further beam diagnostic design. - 4.
-The Machine Protection System (MPS) shall occupy a separate VLan. - 5.
+This is considered a tentative requirement pending further beam diagnostic design. - iv.
+The Machine Protection System (MPS) shall occupy a separate VLan. - v.
 All other subsystems shall have the ability to belong to a separate VLan dedicated to that subsystem.
-Details are forthcoming pending design decisions. - 8.
-Temporary SLC-aware IOC Connection; short-term access to the SLC/Linac Accelerator Control Network shall be provided, to allow the existing MCC Control System to control SLC-aware IOCs. - 1.
-Access to the LCLS operations network shall be provided to a specific SLC Proxy server.
-This SLC Proxy server shall have access only to a specific set of IOCs on the LCLS operations subnet. - 2.
-The VMS computer currently used for accelerator controls shall have secure access to a file server located in the LCLS operations network.
+Details are forthcoming pending design decisions. - 3.
+Temporary SLC-aware IOC Connection - Short-term access to the SLC/Linac Accelerator Control Network shall be provided, to allow the existing MCC Control System to control SLC-aware IOCs. - Access to the LCLS operations network shall be provided to a specific SLC Proxy server.
+This SLC Proxy server shall have access only to a specific set of IOCs on the LCLS operations subnet. - The VMS computer currently used for accelerator controls shall have secure access to a file server located in the LCLS operations network.